-40 $\underline{\text{Table 20}}$ lists and describes the available interrupt types.
+Table 20 lists and describes the available interrupt types.

-Interrupt Description posedge Interrupt when next goes from low to high. negedge Interrupt when next goes from high to low. bothedge Interrupt when next changes value. level Interrupt while the next value is asserted and main- tained (the default). nonsticky Defines a non-sticky (hierarchical) interrupt; the associ- ated interrupt field shall not be locked.
+Interrupt Description posedge Interrupt when next goes from low to high. negedge Interrupt when next goes from high to low. bothedge Interrupt when next changes value. level Interrupt while the next value is asserted and m tained (the default). nonsticky Defines a non-sticky (hierarchical) interrupt; the associ- ated interrupt field shall not be locked.
 This modifier can be specified in conjunction with the other interrupt types.